 No matter what profile the blade teeth have, the kerf will be wider than the saw plate.
 This allows the plate to run free within the kerf already cut into the stock as it is passed through the blade.
 If the saw plate were as wide as the cutting teeth, then the whole face of the saw plate would be in friction contact with the sides of the cut.
 This would generate a great deal of heat, which in the early part of the cut would be inconvenient, possibly marking the stock.

 However, once the stock has passed the “center” of the blade (the vertical black line in the above diagram) and therefore the center of rotation, the “back” of the blade would then lift the stock upwards as soon as it overcame the weight of stock and/or any downward force applied to it.
-Once the stock weight (and/or force applied) has been overcome, the friction of the blade upon the stock will act just like a clutch in stick-shift, gaining a grip on the side of the cut by friction and propelling the wood in the direction of travel of the blade.
+Once the stock weight (and/or force applied) has been overcome, the friction of the blade upon the stock will act just like a clutch in a manual car, gaining a grip on the side of the cut by friction and propelling the wood in the direction of travel of the blade.
 This, unfortunately, is upwards and towards the front of the blade and - therefore - towards YOU!

 The circumference (perimeter) of a 10-inch saw blade is 31.4 inches.
 If the saw blade travels at 4,800 revolutions per minute (rpm), then the teeth are travelling at 150,720 inches per minute.
 To put that another way, that’s 9,043,200 inches per hour, or 142.72 mph!
 Even allowing for the fact that some of the blade speed will be lost through load, that’s still 120mph if 15% of the speed is lost – usually, an over-estimate.
 It is not surprising to realise, then, that any piece of stock propelled by a blade moving at that speed has the potential and inertia to travel a great distance and become a very dangerous projectile.

 Thankfully, saw plates are not as wide as their cutting teeth and - in a perfect setup - will run freely within the width of the kerf of the cut and remain cool.
 The trouble is that "perfect setups" don't happen automatically, or naturally.
 Some saws may be perfectly set up right out of the box and may also remain so for their entire working life.
-I haven't found one or heard of one yet that has done both!
+I haven't found one or heard of one, yet, that has done both!
 Checking the setup of your tablesaw is not only essential for accuracy, it is also essential for your health and safety.
 Regular checking of a "perfect" setup is also necessary, as many things can affect it over use and time, particularly rough handling and/or poor technique.

 Look at this diagram: